nroduit/nroduit.github.io/content/getting-started/translating.en.md

 {{% /notice %}}

 {{% notice note %}}
-weasis-launcher-i18n cannot not be updated dynamically as the launcher is not an OSGI module.
+weasis-launcher-i18n cannot be updated dynamically as the launcher is not an OSGi module.
 It must be imported in the Weasis source (weasis-launcher).
 {{% /notice %}}